Exhausting Leftover Natural Dye Baths

 Sometime fibres do not absorb all the available dye colour in the dye bath, so there is enough left for a second batch of fibres.
 This second batch usually dyes a paler shade.
 This second bath is called the 'exhaust' dye bath.
 (Dean, 1999, 47)

-One way I have thought about increasing the sustainable use of natural dyes is to exhaust the dye bath through multiple dyeing sessions.
-This not only means more fibre is dyed with a smaller amount of resources, but also reduces the amount of dye material that is disposed of.
+One way I have thought about increasing the sustainable use of natural dyes, is to exhaust the dye bath through multiple dyeing sessions.
+This not only means more fibre is dyed with a smaller amount of resources, but also reduces the amount of dye material and water that is disposed of.

-Following my decision to use yarn that was already grey thanks to the natural colour of the fleece, I dipped a couple of mini skeins in my woad vat from a couple of days ago, as it still looked ok.
-One skein was dipped 4 times, the other 8, and there was a noticeable change from the grey/brown to a grey-blue, particularly on the one that was dipped 8 times.
+Following my decision to use yarn that was already grey thanks to the natural colour of the fleece, I dipped a couple of mini skeins into the woad vat I made a couple of days ago, as it still looked ‘alive’.
+One skein was dipped 4 times, the other 8, and there was a noticeable change from the grey-brown to a grey-blue, particularly on the one that was dipped 8 times.

-I had frozen the walnut husks I used a couple of weeks ago as I had read somewhere that the husks could be used again (I can't remember the source or now locate it - terrible behaviour!).
-I soaked them in water for four days as I had before, then simmered for an hour before draining the husks.
-The dye liquid was noticeably paler than last time.
+In another exhaust trial, I had frozen the walnut husks I used a couple of weeks ago, as I had read somewhere that the husks could be used again (I can't remember the source or now locate it - apologies!).
+I soaked the husks in water for four days as I had before, then simmered for an hour before draining the husks.
+The dye liquid was noticeably paler than last time, but still had a brown hue.

-Using my usual simmer method, the result on the white fibres was a sandy colour, very different to the original deep brown that I achieved from the first dye bath.
+Using my usual simmer method, the result on the white fibres was a sandy-beige colour, very different to the original deep brown that I achieved from the first dye bath.

-However, as the result was so pale, you could argue that it was not worth using the water/electricity to do this.
-I did also dip the skeins in the woad vat a few times, but it was definitely dead by this point!
+However, as the result was so pale, you could argue that it was not worth using the water or electricity to do this.
+I did also dip the skeins in the woad vat a few times, but this did not have an impact on the colour - the vat was most likely exhausted by this point.

 References: